hukatama024e/aes_rustlang/README.md

 ## Feature

-* Support AES encryption and decryption(not support ECB and CBC mode yet).
+* Support AES encryption and decryption.
 * Support AES128, AES192, and AES256.

+## Block cipher mode

+* Support ECB and CBC mode.
+* Add padding when text is multiple of the block size(32 characters).
+* Support PKCS#7 padding.

 ## Usage